 - You may also request an Absentee Ballot by sending a letter to your county board of elections.
 The letter must be received by your county board no earlier than 30 days and no later than seven days before the election.
 The letter must contain the following information:

 - The address where you are registered;

 - An address where the ballot is to be sent;

 - The signature of the voter

 An application form will be mailed with your ballot.
 The application form must be completed and returned with your ballot.
 If you cannot pick up your ballot, or will not be able to receive it through the mail, you have the right to designate someone to pick it up for you.
-Only that person designated on your application may pick up and deliver your ballot.
+Only that person designated on your application may pick up your ballot.